Perfect Perez wins Azerbaijan GP - Speedcafe

 A Safety Car shortly after Verstappen was in the lane handed the strategic advantage to Perez, one he used to claim victory.

-Leclerc fell from pole to finish third to claim his first podium of the year while Fernando Alonso was fourth to miss it for the first time in 2023.
+Leclerc fell from pole to finish third and claim his first podium of the year, while Fernando Alonso was fourth to miss it for the first time in 2023.

 A good jump from Verstappen wasn’t enough for the Red Bull driver to beat Charles Leclerc into the opening turn as the Ferrari driver headed the field from the start.